LeonSering/leonsering/content/publication/sering-2020-diss/index.md

   navigation system, might get re-routed as soon as the current traffic conditions change.
 As we only have to consider the current waiting times it becomes much easier to construct such IDE flows.
-In fact, we can even handle multi-commodity IDE flows with the same thin flow technique we use for single-commodity Nash flows over time.</p>
+In fact, we can even handle multi-commodity IDE flows with the same thin flow technique we use for single-commodity Nash flows over time.
 ---